xamarin/xamarin-macios/docs/website/mmp-errors.md

 ## MM41xx: registrar

 ### <a name="MM4134">MM4134: Your application is using the '{0}' framework, which isn't included in the MacOS SDK you're using to build your app (this framework was introduced in OSX {2}, while you're building with the MacOS {1} SDK.)
 This configuration is not supported with the static registrar (pass --registrar:dynamic as an additional mmp argument in your project's Mac Build option to select).
 Alternatively select a newer SDK in your app's Mac Build options.

+### <a name="MT4173"/>MT4173: The registrar can't compute the block signature for the delegate of type {delegate-type} in the method {method} because *.

+This is a warning indicating that the registrar couldn't inject the block signature of the specified method into the generated registrar code, because the registrar couldn't compute it.

+This means that the block signature has to be computed at runtime, which is somewhat slower.

 # MM5xxx: GCC and toolchain